WordPress/WPCredits-Tracker/Mentors/Mentors onboarding.md

    - We add both urls (personal Student Report table and 1ty) to the Mentors table columns 'Student Report personal table' and 'Password for Student Report personal table'
 3. [This welcome email (second tab)](https://docs.google.com/document/d/1wuWyAAn1qNIUcOuX3eH1SDaNW4nSt9ja071NpmI6yQo/edit?tab=t.jmr6hou6hy9t) is sent automatically to them.
 4. We invite them to the #WP-Credits private Slack channel.
 5. We give them access to the sponsors coupon spreadsheet (see link in the #WP-Credits private Slack channel Canvas).
+6. Make sure to mark their email in Helpscout as close when finished.

 ## Step 4: Communication to 'Declined'